• Sati

 This was her first foray into AI.

-She monetized this product right away.
+She monetized this product right away!

 Raising Financing through A Google Pitch Drive Across Asia

-Shortly after returning from China, Shamim came across another opportunity; a Google hosted pitch drive across Asia.
+Shortly after returning from China, Shamim discovered another opportunity: a Google-hosted pitch drive across Asia.
+She applied and was accepted alongside 10 other Africans.

-Along the way, Google offered coaching on pitching, storytelling, and product development.
+The drive involved pitching to investors across the region, with Google providing coaching on pitching, storytelling, and product development.

 Returning Home